iinsertNameHere/catnap-docs/docs/src/Configuration/Stats.md

 ```

 ## Separators
-You can use `separators` to add a horrizontal line across the `StatsBlock`.
+You can use `separators` to add a horizontal line across the `StatsBlock`.

 ```txt
 ╭────────────╮